gwdg/pub-2025-ksi-evaluation/Readme.md

 - Local machine (e.g. laptop) can log in on the Slurm master node using SSH and the SSH key `.ssh/id_rsa`.
 - Local machine has `bash`, `ssh`, and `python3` installed as well as the python packages defined in [requirements.txt](requirements.txt).
 - All prerequisites of all projects (KSI, HPK, Bridge-Operator) are ensured.
 - For benchmarks on Slurm and Bridge-Operator, the benchmark tools has to be installed on the cluster nodes.
 KSI and HPK use container images and therefore do not rely on installed software.
+- For benchmarks on Bridge-Operator, an additional machine is required, that runs a Kubernetes cluster.
+In the cluster the Bridge-Operator is required to be up and running.
+We describe the setup details in [Setup-Bridge-Operator.md](Setup-Bridge-Operator.md).
-- For benchmarks on HPK, the HPK components has to be started and configured manually as described in [Setup.md](src/benchmark/hpk/Setup.md).
+- For benchmarks on HPK, the HPK components has to be started and configured manually as described in [Setup-HPK.md](Setup-HPK.md).
-- To run Fio, iPerf 3, and Netperf benchmarks, also manual steps are needed as described below.
+- To run Fio, iPerf3, and Netperf benchmarks, also manual steps are needed as described below.

 ### Fio
 The fio disk benchmarks heavily depend on the available RAM.